NLKNguyen/awesome-language-engineering/README.md

 Better yet, help others finding their way by contributing to this page with the resources that you think useful.

 As the title suggested, this focuses on language engineering purposes in order to build things NOW.
-However, theoretical  research papers are more than welcome.
+Still, language design theories, research papers, and opinionated blog posts are also welcome.

 # Tools